-The first is your marketing database which each person needs to opt into, in order to be then sent marketing content generally as part of a mass mailout.
-Generally an opt-in process involves exchanging value, such as a free ebook, checklist, or online course for contact info.
+- The first is your marketing database.
+This is a permission-based list of people keen to hear more from you via marketing content generally as part of a mass mailout.
+An opt-in process generally involves an exchange of value, such as a free ebook, checklist, or online course, in return for contact info.

-The second involves building your database of contacts via a Customer Relationship Management (CRM) tool such as Nimble, Insightly, Zoho, Sales Force or Infusionsoft.
-These tools allow for individual relationship management.
-I have tried many tools, but my tool of choice is Nimble as it offer so much more than contact management and works everywhere that I work.
+- The second is your contact database.
+This is a list generally built from the contacts, customers, partners, and suppliers, used individually rather than in bulk.
+This list is best managed by a Customer Relationship Management (CRM) tool such as Nimble, Insightly, Zoho, Sales Force or Infusionsoft, which allow for individual relationship management.
+I have tried many tools, but my tool of choice is Nimble as it offers so much more than contact management and works everywhere that I work.
 Nimble was created by an early influencer in the CRM space, Jon Ferrara, who created contact management software Goldmine in the 80’s.

 Unlike other social media platforms, LinkedIn allows you to download your data.
 So be sure to do this on a regular basis.